 - (a) Automatic Substitution of Officer.
-When a public officer is a party in an official capacity to an appeal or original proceeding, and if that person ceases to hold office before the appeal or original proceeding is finally disposed of, the public officer's successor is automatically substituted as a party if following appropriate.
-Proceedings substitution are to be in the name of the substituted party, but any misnomer that does not affect the substantial rights of the parties may be disregarded.
-Substitution may be ordered at any time, but failure to order substitution of the successor does not affect the substitution. - (b) Abatement.
+When a public officer is a party in an official capacity to an appeal or original proceeding, and if that person ceases to hold office before the appeal or original proceeding is finally disposed of, the public officer's successor is automatically substituted as a party if appropriate.
+Proceedings following substitution are to be in the name of the substituted party, but any misnomer that does not affect the substantial rights of the parties may be disregarded.
+Substitution may be ordered at any time, but failure to order substitution. - (b) Abatement.
 If the case is an original proceeding under Rule 52, the court must abate the proceeding to allow the successor to reconsider the original party's decision.
 In all other cases, the suit will not abate, and the successor will be bound by the appellate court's judgment or order as if the successor were the original party.